YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 | define GDL_UseSystemMalloc   | 0x80000000                                 | Use the system's malloc(), disabling all the above GDL_Sm options                          |
 +------------------------------+--------------------------------------------+--------------------------------------------------------------------------------------------+

-**ydb_dist** specifies the path to the directory containing the YottaDB system distribution. ydb_dist must be defined for each user.
-If you are not using the ydb script or sourcing ydb_env_set, consider defining ydb_dist in the login file or as part of the default system environment.
-In UTF-8 mode, the ydb_dist environment variable specifies the path to the directory containing the YottaDB system distribution for Unicode.
+**gtm_dist** specifies the path to the directory containing the YottaDB system distribution. gtm_dist must be defined for each user.
+If you are not using the ydb script or sourcing ydb_env_set, consider defining gtm_dist in the login file or as part of the default system environment.
+In UTF-8 mode, the gtm_dist environment variable specifies the path to the directory containing the YottaDB system distribution for Unicode.
 The distribution for Unicode is located in subdirectory utf8 under the YottaDB distribution directory.
-For example, if the YottaDB distribution is in /usr/local/lib/yottadb/r110, set ydb_dist to point to /usr/local/lib/yottadb/r110/utf8 for UTF-8 mode.
-Correct operation of YottaDB executable programs requires ydb_dist to be set correctly.
+For example, if the YottaDB distribution is in /usr/local/lib/yottadb/r110, set gtm_dist to point to /usr/local/lib/yottadb/r110/utf8 for UTF-8 mode.
+Correct operation of YottaDB executable programs requires gtm_dist to be set correctly.

-**ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
+**gtmgbldir** specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
-To automate this definition, define ydb_gbldir in the user's login file.
+To automate this definition, define gtmgbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.

-**ydb_icu_version** (gtm_icu_version) specifies the MAJOR VERSION and MINOR VERSION numbers of the desired ICU.
+**gtm_icu_version** specifies the MAJOR VERSION and MINOR VERSION numbers of the desired ICU.
 For example "3.6" denotes ICU-3.6.
 If $gtm_chset has the value "UTF-8", YottaDB requires libicu with version 3.6 or higher.
-If you must chose between multiple versions of libicu or if libicu has been compiled with symbol renaming enabled, YottaDB requires ydb_icu_version to be explicitly set.
+If you must chose between multiple versions of libicu or if libicu has been compiled with symbol renaming enabled, YottaDB requires gtm_icu_version to be explicitly set.
 Please see the section on `"Configuring and operating YottaDB with Unicode Support" <https://docs.yottadb.com/AdminOpsGuide/basicops.html#configuring-and-operating-yottadb-with-unicode-support-optional>`_ for more information.

-**ydb_log** (gtm_log) specifies a directory where the gtm_secshr_log file is stored.
+**gtm_log** specifies a directory where the gtm_secshr_log file is stored.
 The gtm_secshr_log file stores information gathered in the gtmsecshr process.
-YottaDB recommends that a system-wide default be established for ydb_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
-In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log unless you are installing the same version of YottaDB in multiple directories.
+YottaDB recommends that a system-wide default be established for gtm_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
+In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $gtm_log unless you are installing the same version of YottaDB in multiple directories.
 Note that $ydb_rel can be in the form of the current YottaDB release and platform.
-If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
+If you do not set $gtm_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
-   In the latest versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.
+   In the latest versions, gtmsecshr logs its messages in the system log and the environment variable gtm_log is ignored.

 **ydb_maxtptime** (gtm_zmaxtptime) specifies the initial value of the $ZMAXTPTIME Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. ydb_maxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
 The maximum value of ydb_maxtptime is 60 seconds and the minimum is 0; YottaDB ignores ydb_maxtptime if it contains a value outside of this recognized range.
 This range check does not apply to SET $ZMAXTPTIME.

 **ydb_msgprefix** ydb_msgprefix specifies a prefix for YottaDB messages generated by a process, with the prefix defaulting to "YDB", e.g., YDB-I-DBFILEXT.
 Previously, the prefix was always "GTM".
 A value of "GTM" retains the previous format.

-**ydb_passwd** (gtm_passwd) used by the encryption reference plugin (not used by YottaDB directly) for the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.
+**gtm_passwd** used by the encryption reference plugin (not used by YottaDB directly) for the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.
 If the environment variable gtm_patnumeric is not defined or set to a value other than "UTF-8", YottaDB initializes $ZPATNUMERIC to "M".

-**ydb_principal_editing** (gtm_principal_editing) specifies the initial settings for $PRINCIPAL of the following colon-delimited deviceparameters: [NO]EDITING [NO]EMPTERM and [NO]INSERT; in an active process the USE command can modify these device characteristics.
+**gtm_principal_editing** specifies the initial settings for $PRINCIPAL of the following colon-delimited deviceparameters: [NO]EDITING [NO]EMPTERM and [NO]INSERT; in an active process the USE command can modify these device characteristics.

 .. note::
    The YottaDB direct mode commands have a more extensive capability in this regard, independent of the value of this environment variable.

 **ydb_repl_filter_timeout** can be set to an integer value indicating the timeout (in seconds) that the replication source server sets for a response from the external filter program.
 A value less than 32 would be treated as if 32 was specified.
 A value greater than 131072 (2**17) would be treated as if 131072 was specified.
 The default value of the timeout (if env var is not specified) is 64 seconds.
 This provides the user a way to avoid seeing FILTERTIMEDOUT errors from the source server on relatively slower systems.

-**ydb_routines** (gtmroutines) specifies the initial value of the $ZROutines ISV, which specifies where to find object and source code.
+**gtmroutines** specifies the initial value of the $ZROutines ISV, which specifies where to find object and source code.
 The SET command can alter the value of $ZROUTINES in an active process.

-**ydb_tmp** (gtm_tmp) specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
-All processes using the same YottaDB should have the same $ydb_tmp.
+**gtm_tmp** specifies a directory where socket files used for communication between gtmsecshr and YottaDB processes are stored.
+All processes using the same YottaDB should have the same $gtm_tmp.

 The ydb_env_set and gtmschrc scripts sets the following environment variables.
 YottaDB recommends using the ydb_env_set script (or the ydb script which sources ydb_env_set) to set up an environment for YottaDB.